-The Employees Retirement System of Texas (ERS) administers health and other insurance benefits for Texas Tech.
+The Employees Retirement System of Texas (ERS) administers health and other insurance benefits for Texas Tech University.
 In addition, ERS administers TexFlex, a tax-savings flexible spending account program.

-To enroll in the group insurance plans or learn more about the available benefits, including eligibility requirements, visit the ERS website, www.ers.state.tx.us, or contact Human Resources Employee Services Center at firstname.lastname@example.org.
+To enroll in the group insurance plans or learn more about the available benefits, including eligibility requirements, visit the ERS website, www.ers.texas.gov, or contact Human Resources Employee Services Center at firstname.lastname@example.org.

 3. Termination of Insurance